hashicorp/consul/website/source/docs/guides/minikube.md

 Let's install Consul on Kubernetes with minikube.
 This is a relatively quick and easy way to try out Consul on your local machine without the need for any cloud credentials.
 You'll be able to use most Consul features right away.

-First, you'll need to follow the directions for [installing minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), including VirtualBox or similar, kubectl, and minikube.
-You'll also need to install `helm` which is available at [helm.sh](https://helm.sh/).
+First, you'll need to follow the directions for [installing minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), including VirtualBox or similar.

+You'll also need to install `kubectl` and `helm`.

 Mac users can install `helm` and `kubectl` with Homebrew.